Who we are

 Hopefully, that has clarified things for you and as was previously mentioned if there is something that you aren’t sure whether you need or not it’s usually safer to leave cookies enabled in case it does interact with one of the features you use on our site.

 From time to time, we will make changes to this statement to keep it up to date and relevant.
 Please make sure you check regularly to see what’s changed.
-This statement was last updated on 14 February 2020.
+This statement was last updated on 5 July 2021.
+If you have any questions about this policy or how your data is handled, please write to us at:

-You can view the more comprehensive Christian Aid data protection policy here.
+You can view the more comprehensive Mines Advisory Group’s protection policy here.